MichaelDaof/react-presi/presi.md

   - Elements - ReactDOM
   - Components
 3. State, Reconciliation, Component Architecture
-4. Advantages
-  - Metrics
-  - Functional Programming

 ---

 #Intro
 - React was created to reduce complexity of managing state.
 - React simply represents state of app with unidirectional data flow from state to presentation.
 - No more templating.
-Just pure JavaScript objects, data types and functions.
+Just pure JavaScript objects, data types and functional encapsulation.
+- Easy to read declarative syntax.

 ---